maxvfischer/DIY-CNC-machine/README.md

 ![holes_main_frame_1](./images/build/frame/holes_main_frame_4.jpg)

 A step drill was then used to enlarge the holes holes to 20 mm.
 A tip is to measure the size of your socket wrench and keep the holes as small as possible, while you're still able to tight the nuts.
-Too be able to see which step you're aiming for on the step drill, attach a small piece of masking tape on the step above.
+To be able to see which step you're aiming for on the step drill, attach a small piece of masking tape on the step above.

 ![holes_main_frame_1](./images/build/frame/holes_main_frame_5.jpg)